Meet the Cardiac Team

 Director, Cardiac Anesthesia

 Dr. Tirotta received his BA from Cornell University in 1982 and his MD from New York University School of Medicine in 1986.
 He also received an MBA degree from Columbia University in 1999.
 Dr. Tirotta completed his internship in Internal Medicine at SUNY at Stony Brook in 1987.
 He completed his residency training in anesthesiology at the University of Miami/Jackson Memorial Hospital in 1990; he sub-specialized in pediatric and cardiovascular anesthesia during his CA-4 year.
 He also served as Team Chief for three months, acting as a supervisor of residents and nurse anesthetists in the main operating room at Jackson Memorial Hospital.
-Dr. Tirotta is a member of numerous professional societies and has served on a number of hospital committees; he was most recently the Co-Chair of the Miami Children’s Hospital Physician Hospital Organization.
+Dr. Tirotta is a member of numerous professional societies and has served on a number of hospital committees; he was most recently the Co-Chair of the Nicklaus Children's Hospital, formerly Miami Children's Hospital, Physician Hospital Organization.
 He is also responsible for giving numerous medical lectures and is actively engaged in clinical research.
 He has been the Principal Investigator on a number of clinical drug/device trials.